galastrostats/general/git-tutorial/06-remotes-in-github.md

 Once the nickname `origin` is set up, `git push origin master` will push the changes from our local repository to the repository on GitHub (but don't type it yet)

 You can now push to the respository on github.
-Note we omit the `-u` in the github instructions because it assumes you won't change the branches you are pushing/pulling
+Note we omit the `-u` in the github instructions because using `-u` assumes you won't change the branches you are pushing/pulling.
+In fact you will want to use branches to get the full power of git.

 ```
 $ git push origin master